-2.5 DMA Mode
+2.6 DMA Mode

 The device does not support direct memory access.
-The DMA Mode (a legacy term) in this document does not mean "direct memory access" but refers to data block transfer operation.
-The DMA mode affects the state of the RXRDY# A/B and TXRDY# A/B output pins.
+The DMA Mode (a legacy term) in this document doesn't mean "direct memory access" but refers to data block transfer operation.
+The DMA mode affects the state of the RXRDY# A/B (MF# A/B becomes RXRDY# A/B output when AFR[2:1] = '10') and TXRDY# A/B output pins.
 The transmit and receive FIFO trigger levels provide additional flexibility to the user for block mode operation.
 The LSR bits 5-6 provide an indication when the transmitter is empty or has an empty location(s) for more data.
 The user can optionally operate the transmit and receive FIFO in the DMA mode (FCR bit-3=1).
-When the transmit and receive FIFO are enabled and the DMA mode is disabled (FCR bit-3 = 0), the 2550 is placed in single-character mode for data transmit or receive operation.
+When the transmit and receive FIFO are enabled and the DMA mode is disabled (FCR bit-3 = 0), the 2552 is placed in single-character mode for data transmit or receive operation.
 When DMA mode is enabled (FCR bit-3 = 1), the user takes advantage of block mode operation by loading or unloading the FIFO in a block sequence determined by the programmed trigger level.
 The following table show their behavior.
-Also see Figures 17 through 22.
+Also see Figures 16 through 21.